Welcome to Kenrick A. Claflin & Son

 Clocks & Barometers

-For over a hundred years the Chelsea Clock Company has manufactured a
+hundred years the Chelsea Clock Company has manufactured a distinguished line of

 1414.
 Whitney, Marvin E. Military Timepieces.
 American Watchmakers Inst, Harrison, Ohio.
 1992.
 667p.
 Cloth covered boards.
 DJ.
 Years of precise research by accredited professional watch/chronometer-maker and instructor for the United States Navy, carefully and clearly presented.
 Book is made up of 32 chapters, containing hundreds of photographs, illustrations and diagrams.
 Probably the most complete compilation on military timepieces to date.
 The author presents a detailed survey of American and European deck watches, marine clocks, chronometers, elapsed time clocks, aircraft clocks, etc., used by the military onboard ships and aircraft.
 The products of Hamilton, Elgin, Chelsea marine boat and deck clocks, Seth Thomas marine clocks, CDIA clock, Waltham, Breitling, Le Coultre and many other companies are included.
 Also includes message center clocks; meteorological instrument clocks; master navigational (GCT) watches; navigational stopwatches, zig-zag and course clocks, and more.
 Specialist timepieces for use in tanks and by divers, as well as stopwatches, ship’s chronometers, pocket and precision watches, and wristwatches are all discussed.
 Included are assembly and parts lists, and a great deal more.
 This massive tome has 667pp. including Appendix, Bibliography, Footnotes, Glossary, and comprehensive Index.
 (M). $225.